This a short story about curiosity, obsession, and one of the greatest cover-ups of all time. Also: Greek gods.

 “Oh yes.
 They say the moon is too bright.
 It blots out the stars.”
 Selene frowned, pouting.
 “They’d get rid of me if they could.”

-We’re coming to the crux of it now, and it’s a good thing, because Emily van Mire is standing up and she’s pulling on the door handle.
+We’re coming to the crux of it now, and it’s a good thing, because Emily van Mire is standing, and she’s pulling on the door handle.
 But every time she does, something presses it shut.
 She pulls, and cold air gusts against her, pushes past her bare ankles and elbows.
 She wants to scream but the breath catches in her throat.

 Behind her, something sharp is rising from her desk.